Pittsburgh-NEH-Institute/Institute-Materials-2020/eXist-db-stages/neh_04_rest.md

 </results>
 ```

 The white space is for human legibility, so you can modify it as you want.
 As with query #2, we return a `<results>` element and we switch into XQuery mode inside it with curly braces.
 But now instead of just dumping all of the raw titles in plain text, as we did in query #2, we loop over them with an XQuery FLWOR expression.
-This is a simple FLWOR with only two statements, a `for` and a `return`:
+This is a simple FLWOR with only two statements, one `for` statement and a `return`:

 * The `for` statement uses the *sequence variable* `$hits`, which we declared earlier, and loops over it with the *range variable* `$hit`.
 The variable names are up to you, but using a singular noun for a range variable that loops over the same noun in the plural as the sequence variable is common, since it’s self-documenting.
 * The `return` after the `for` uses the range variable to return one thing for each item in the sequence over which we’re looping, and we wrap the individual titles in `<title>` tags.

 You can execute this in eXide or in the browser and the result will come back looking like legible XML.

+## Thinking about namespaces

 We said earlier that we used the *simple map operator* (the `! string()`) to strip off the markup and get just the text of the title, and now we’re wrapping `<title>` tags around it before output.
 Why didn’t we just leave the original `<title>` tags there?
 To try it and see what happens, change the `return` statement to: